jayanand05/krypt-web-app/README.md

 Krypt-Web-App

-A simpler User Interface where you can send ETH with your personal message.
+A simpler User Interface where you can send ETH to any Address with your personal message.

-## Screenshots

 ![App Screenshot](https://user-images.githubusercontent.com/113882904/191046419-0f57f215-4cc1-4744-9a7b-bb07a1c9b4bf.jpg)